vmware-archive/thrust/README.md

 depending on whether you have an existing **Rakefile** it create one or prompt you to adds some imports to the file.

+# Upgrading
+Periodically new thrust versions will require changes to your thrust.yml configuration.
+Look in the ***upgrading instructions*** section below for a list of versions and how the configuration has changed.
+If you need to upgrade multiple versions you may want to just re-create it from the example.yml.

+Once you upgrade make sure to add/update the 'thrust_version' key in the configuration to the new version

 # Misc

 ## Turning off git